Live and Loud (Nirvana video)

-Live and Loud is a live video by American rock band Nirvana, released in September 2013.
+Live and Loud is a live video by American rock band Nirvana, released on September 23, 2013.
 It was released as part of the 20th anniversary of the band's third and final studio album, In Utero.

 It features the band's full concert on December 13, 1993, at Pier 48 in Seattle, which had been recorded by MTV and broadcast in abridged form.
 The DVD also contains bonus footage from other performances from the In Utero tour.

-As well as the standalone DVD release, a DVD and audio CD version of the show are available packaged together as part the limited edition Super Deluxe box set reissue of the In Utero album.
+As well as the standalone DVD release, a DVD and audio CD version of the show are available packaged together as part the limited edition Super Deluxe 20th anniversary box set reissue of the In Utero album.